 Hi!
 I’m John.
-I’m a fifty-something (almost 60!)
-Englishman living in West Wales with an interest in things mechanical or technical.
+I’m an Englishman living in West Wales with an interest in things mechanical or technical.
 I don’t consider myself to be an engineer.
 More of a confident fettler.
 I don’t own any modern motorcycles and, it occurs to me that, I have probably not ridden anything made after 1980!
 Although I have flirted with the idea of getting a modern lightweight bike, I know I would just get another “oldie” if the cash was available.
 I don’t need a ‘bike for daily transport and there are just too many interesting old machines.

 “Rhino”.
 A 1972 Moto Guzzi V7Sport.

 The initial reason for this blog was to record the rebuild of the 1972 Moto Guzzi V7Sport that I’ve owned since 1978.
 The bike was sold new in Germany and imported and UK registered in March 1976 by its RAF owner who immediately sold it.
 I bought it 2 years later after seeing it for sale in my home town of Ipswich.
 I paid £750 which was a lot of money back then and sold my much newer Yamaha RD400 to partially cover the cost.
 It was 6 years old and in a well-used condition with its worn but original lime green paint work rubbed through to the silver base coat on the tank.
 It was fitted with a two-into-one exhaust system and one of the exhaust valves was damaged.
 A flame would shoot out of the straight-through “silencer” when the throttle was closed as it popped on the overrun.
 The Kph speedometer worked but the odometer didn’t and had apparently been stuck at 45920Km for a number of years.